jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 Set the topic to tutorial_topic and output record format to JSON and the ORDERS template.
 We see that it is working:
 ![[Screenshot 2024-03-04 at 5.50.12 PM.png]]
 Now pause this connector so that it doesn't use up all your credits.

+# Kafka producer consumer
+In this video, we are going to produce messages programmatically to Kafka using the taxi rides data.
+We are going to use Java as a programming language since Kafka libraries are well-maintained for Java and Python isn't as well-maintained.

+Let's create a rides topic in Confluent Cloud with 2 partitions.